dkPalon/JavaCrypto/README.md

 # JavaCrypto
-A implementation of cryptographic algorithms using the java crypto API
+A implementation of cryptographic algorithms using the java crypto API.

+This implementation cryptography algorithms using the java API supports, encryption, decryption, signing and verification operations.